electron-userland/electron-builder/docs/code-signing.md

    Please note – you can select as many certificates, as need.
 No restrictions on electron-builder side.
    All selected certificates will be imported into temporary keychain on CI server.
 4. Open context menu and `Export`.

+# How to Disable Code Signing During the Build Process on macOS

+To disable Code Signing when building for macOS leave all the above vars unset except for `CSC_IDENTITY_AUTO_DISCOVERY` which needs to be set to `false`.
+This can be done by running `export CSC_IDENTITY_AUTO_DISCOVERY=false`.

+Another way — set `mac.identity` to `null`.
+You can pass adiitional configuration using CLI as well: `-c.mac.identity=null`.